Georgia Milestones Writing Program

 Teachers and administrators will find the information they need in their customized dashboards including:

-step-by-step instructions, rosters, video tutorials, and testing schedules.
+step-by-step instructions, rosters, video tutorials.

 student test monitoring in real time to quickly note overall class and grade-level testing completion percentages and progress.